 Other treatments

-Recent evidence suggests that shockwave therapy might play a role in enhancing bone healing.
-Generally, we recommend one focused shockwave session per week for 4-5 weeks.
+Recent evidence suggests that shockwave therapy might enhance bone healing.
+We generally recommend one focused shockwave session per week for 4-5 weeks.

 Alter G

-Alter G is a treadmill that allows you to run at a fraction of your body weight.
+Alter G, or an anti-gravity machine, is a treadmill that allows you to run at a fraction of your body weight.
 Therefore, you can often start running much earlier than regular running.
+We usually begin Alter G training after the acute phase of stress fracture healing.

 Final word from Sportdoctorlondon about fibula stress fracture